Frank O'Hara: Early career

 In the autumn of 1951, O'Hara moved into an apartment in New York City with Joe LeSueur, who was his roommate and sometime lover for the next 11 years.
 It was during this time that he began teaching at The New School.

 O'Hara was active in the art world, working as a reviewer for ARTnews, and in 1960 was assistant curator of painting and sculpture exhibitions for the Museum of Modern Art.
 He was a friend of the artists Norman Bluhm, Mike Goldberg, Grace Hartigan, Alex Katz, Willem de Kooning, Joan Mitchell, and Larry Rivers.

 Poetry

-While O'Hara's poetry is generally autobiographical, it tends to be based on his observations of New York life rather than exploring his past.
-In his introduction to The Collected Poems of Frank O'Hara, Donald Allen says "that Frank O'Hara tended to think of his poems as a record of his life is apparent in much of his work."
+While O'Hara's poetry is generally autobiographical, it tends to make observations about his life in New York, rather than exploring his past.
+In his introduction to The Collected Poems of Frank O'Hara, Donald Allen says, "that Frank O'Hara tended to think of his poems as a record of his life is apparent in much of his work."
 O'Hara discussed this aspect of his poetry in a statement for Donald Allen's The New American Poetry: